fox-one/docs.pando.im/developer/lake/action-protocol.md

 4swap and Lake are MTG applications, which read [multisig transactions](https://developers.mixin.one/document/wallet/api/multisigs/tutorial) from Mixin Network.

-To send transfers to 4swap or Lake, you must use Mixin Network's [transfer to Mainnet API](https://developers.mixin.one/document/wallet/api/transfer-to-mainnet) to construct multisig transfers.
+To send transfers to 4swap or Lake, the developers must create multisig transfers.

-4swap and Lake design **Action Protocol** to distinct different behaviours of each transaction.
+4swap and Lake design the **Action Protocol** to distinct different behaviours of each transaction.
 The Action Protocol is a JSON based protocol, which uses the encrypted memo to store instruction and parameters.

 ## Generate Actions

 There are two approaches to gerenate the actions.

+**Using SDK**

 If you are using [4swap SDK](https://github.com/fox-one/4swap-sdk-go), you can use the SDK's methods to simplify the process.
 The following example show that how to generate a swap action by  `mtg.SwapAction`.